rwk-unil/shapeit4/README.md

 Github link : https://github.com/rwk-unil/xSqueezeIt

 xSqueezeIt compresses the `GT` data of a BCF file in a binary file (for example `.xsi` or `.bin`) but keeps the variant information in BCF, so two output files are generated.
-The variant BCF file has a `_var.bcf` suffix to the chosen binary output file (see example below).
+The variant BCF file has a `_var.bcf` suffix to the chosen binary output filename (see example below).
 The bcf file is to be passed as an argument to SHAPEIT and not the binary file.

 ### Compress bcf files